pupil-labs/pupil-docs/developer-docs/dev-overview.md

 ### Language
 Pupil is written in `Python`, but no "heavy lifting" is done in Python.
 High performance computer vision, media compression, display libraries, and custom functions are written in external libraries or c/c++ and accessed though cython.
 Python plays the role of "glue" that sticks all the pieces together.

 We also like writing code in Python because it's *quick and easy* to move from initial idea to working proof-of-concept.
-If proof-of-concept code is slow, optimisation and performance enhancement can happen in iterations of code.
+If proof-of-concept code is slow, optimization and performance enhancement can happen in iterations of code.

 ### Process Structure
 When [Pupil Capture][capture] starts, in default settings two processes are spawned: